Davidson Whaling Station: Description

 Davidson Whaling Station is located on the southern shore of Twofold Bay, 35 km by road south of Eden on Kiah Inlet at the mouth of the Towamba River.
 The buildings still existing on the site comprise the cottage "Loch Garra", the detached kitchen/dining room which may have pre-dated the cottage, a garden shed and a shower shed built by the Boyds.

 The buildings are of timber construction with traditional weatherboards or timber slab external cladding and corrugated iron roofing.

 Remnants of the Davidson's gardens include the collapsed and overgrown fences of the orchard to the east of the cottage garden and the lawn outside the garden fence.
 This section also includes an old dam.
 The existing garden was a creation of the Boyds.

 Only fragments of the brick footings and fireplace, some roofing timbers and three ship's tanks used as pots for the storage and transport of whale blubber remain on the site.

 The remainder of the site consists of an open woodland of woollybutt and silver-top ash on the exposed ridge, with a moist forest of black wattle and pittosporum in the gullies and monkey gum with bracken undergrowth on the slopes above Kiah Inlet.

 Historic artefacts occur throughout the site.

 A number of Aboriginal middens have been recorded.
 One is located under the brick footings of the tryworks and extends towards the inlet.
 Another, located above the cottages, is known to have been the site of a women's camp during the whaling period.
-A large midden is located on the headland and isolated shells and artefects are scattered throughout the site.
+A large midden is located on the headland and isolated shells and artefacts are scattered throughout the site.

 A shield tree, now dead, is enclosed in situ within the storage compound.

 The archaeological potential of the site was reported to be high as at 28 July 1997.

 The entire site is relatively undisturbed although some structures are no longer extant.